What is a patent?

 What is patentable?

 This varies from country to country.
-In Australia, most technologies are patentable provided the invention is novel and has ‘inventiveness’.
+Most technologies are patentable provided the invention is novel and has ‘inventiveness’.
 Examples include manufactured products, methods or processes for making products.

 You cannot patent methods of creating human life, unlawful or immoral acts, artistic creations, mathematical models, plans, schemes, pure business methods or other purely mental processes.
 However, practical use of such methods may be able to be protected.